Car Accident Lawyers Advocating for California Victims

 Rear-end collisions can result in serious injuries or more minor injuries, depending on how fast the cars were traveling.
 When such an accident takes place on the highway and involves tailgating at 65 mph or more, the injuries may be severe, including significant spinal damage, traumatic brain injuries, and complex fractures.
 When one car is stopped in a residential area, and the other is traveling at around 25 mph, the injuries may be mostly soft tissue injuries to the back or perhaps a disc herniation.

-If you are injured in a rear-end collision in Sacramento, you should retain an experienced car crash attorney to represent you in a lawsuit for damages.
+If you are injured in a rear-end collision in California, you should retain an experienced Folsom personal injury lawyer to represent you in a lawsuit for damages.
 At Travis G. Black & Associates, our principal formerly worked in law enforcement and insurance, and he can put his insights to work for you when trying to recover your losses.
 We provide skillful legal representation to injured people and families of victims of fatal accidents from our Folsom office.
 To obtain a free consultation, call Travis G. Black & Associates at 916-962-2896.